aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

         self.process_uuid = self._aiida.get_process_uuid()
 ```

-The above demonstarate how common functionality such as AiiDA interactions could be encapsulated in an `AiiDAService`.
+The above demonstarates how common functionality such as AiiDA interactions could be encapsulated in an `AiiDAService`.
 When AiiDA core mechanics change, **app maintenance is reduced** to modifications of the service.
 Common uses of services include database and/or network interactions, logging, utilities, and more.

-#### Exchangable backends
+### Exchangable backends

 To further isolate common functionality, a `Service` could leverage dedicated `Backend` classes that provide tailored functionality through an abstraction layer.
 For example, using AiiDA, one may want to interact with the local AiiDA database instance via a `DbBackend`, or via AiiDA's (or another) REST API using a `RestBackend` instance.
 Each can isolate the specific implementation and inject into the app's services for different applications as needed.